-Graphic video of neo-Nazi killing protestor played in Virginia court
+Heather Heyer's parents recount pain of daughter's death at U.S. neo-Nazi's sentencing

 Prosecutors have urged a federal judge in Charlottesville to impose a life sentence on James Fields, 22, of Maumee, Ohio, after he pleaded guilty to federal hate crime charges in the Aug.
 12, 2017, attack that killed Heather Heyer, 32, and injured 19 others at the Unite the Right rally.

+“It was an incident I will never fully recover from,” said Heyer’s father, Mark Heyer.

+Her mother, Susan Bro, described herself as “deeply wounded” and recounted crying uncontrollably at times.

-Heyer’s mother, Susan Bro, also was in Judge Michael Urbanski’s courtroom as authorities played a graphic videotape of Fields using his car as a weapon to attack the crowd of counter-protesters, including her daughter.
+Earlier, authorities played a graphic videotape of Fields using his car as a weapon to attack the crowd of counterprotesters, including Heather Heyer.
 The violence shook the college town at the end of two days of rallies by avowed white nationalists, who marched first with torches and later with medieval-style shields.

 The rally proved a critical moment in the rise of the “alt-right,” a loose alignment of fringe groups centered on white nationalism and emboldened by President Donald Trump’s 2016 election.